 HIST 311V.
 Defining the Natural State.
 1 Unit.

+This course focuses on Stetson's Environmental Responsibility Value.
 This course will examine historic controversies and cultural interpretations surrounding the evolving meaning of “natural state,” paying special attention to the beginnings of the cosmos, life and humanity.
 Approaches from cosmology, molecular biology, environmental science, anthropology and religion will be considered, ending with a discussion of fundamentalism and sustainability as they pertain to defining “the natural state.”
 Junior Seminar.

 HIST 312V.
 Stonehenge.
 1 Unit.

+This course focuses on Stetson's Environmental Responsibility Value.
 A study of the complex and layered landscape surrounding Stonehenge, utilizing archaeological, environmental and written evidence to examine the monument’s place in British society from its mid-seventh millennium origins to the present day.
 The course will also discuss the management of the landscape and monument, and explore the various meanings and explanations given to this prehistoric landscape.